Monikku12/Codeboxx-Rocket-Elevators-Foundation/README.md

 * To install the gem for Twilio (https://rubygems.org/gems/twilio-ruby/versions/4.11.1)
   This gem is enabling us to use Twilio with our website as an API.

+* To install the gem for Googlemaps (https://rubygems.org/gems/gmaps4rails) This gem is enabling us to geolocalize the customer on a map and display statistics on a location of their building (markers).
+These informations are available only to authenticated users of the website, through the admin section.